 THIS DATE IN HISTORY: Feb.
 13

-1999: The NHL says goodbye to part of its history when Maple Leaf Gardens in Toronto, the last Original Six arena still in use, hosts its final game.
+1999: The NHL says goodbye to the last arena still in use from the Original Six era when Maple Leaf Gardens in Toronto hosts its final game.

-As was the case when the Gardens opened on Nov.
+As was the case when the Gardens opens on Nov.
 12, 1931, the Chicago Blackhawks are the opponent.
-Chicago won the opening-night game 2-1 and closes the building with a 6-2 victory.
+Chicago wins the opening-night game 2-1 and closes the building with a 6-2 victory.
 Bob Probert of the Blackhawks is the last player to score at the Gardens, beating Curtis Joseph midway through the third period.
-Derek King's goal 8:15 into the second period is the last by a Toronto player.
+A second-period goal by Derek King is the last by a Toronto player.

 "We're disappointed and we're sorry we let everybody down," forward Tie Domi says afterward.